 Hey there!
 Thanks for checking out the website.
-I’m very excited for you because you are starting path to a healthstyle you
+I’m very excited for you because you are starting a new life.
+It’s the path to a healthstyle that you may have only dreamed about, but want to experience.

-Ichange their habits, renew their energy, lose the extra weight, and
+I’ve witnessed many people change their habits, renew their energy, lose the extra weight, and live the best life possible.

-, I diabetic and never plan to be But I have had tak prescription drugs to circumvent pain inflammation and the side effects those drugs produced.
-It wasn’t until years later that I found out what damage those drugs did to me and more importantly, how much longer it was going to take to undo the damage.
-Fortunately, you will have it much easier Once you decide to commit to a healthstyle of wellness, your changes will occur rapidly.
-So rapidly in fact, you will need to see your doctor frequently to have your medications reduced.
-Don’t worry though,
+To be clear, I’ve never been diabetic and never plan to be in the future.
+But I have had similar experiences of taking prescription drugs to circumvent pain and inflammation and felt the ugly side effects those drugs produce.
+After years of this, I found out the damage those drugs can, and did do to my health.
+It stinks!

+Fortunately, you don’t have to experience what I did.
+Once you commit to a healthstyle of wellness, your changes will occur rapidly.
+Many times, these happen so quickly you will need to see your doctor to have your medications reduced.
+How great would it be to not spend all that money on expensive prescriptions while feeling great?

-a certified Lifestyle Coach from the ADA and a certified Chronic Care Educator from the National Institute of Whole Health and background.also a Certified Occupational Therapy Assistant and have a B.S. in Computer Science from Northern Illinois University.
+As a certified Lifestyle Coach from the ADA and a certified Chronic Care Educator from the National Institute of Whole Health, I have the knowledge and background to make this happen.
+I am also a Certified Occupational Therapy Assistant and have a B.S. in Computer Science from Northern Illinois University.

 I look forward to making your wellness journey dreams come true!